xubik/xubik.github.com/_posts/2013/2013-08-26-rails-for-zombies-redux.md

 	@tweet = Tweet.create(params[:tweet])

+NOTE: In Rails 4 strong paramters are required.
+This means in the controller you need to specify which models are required and which paramters for that model are permitted.
+Only required for creates or updates.

 ### Generating xml and json formats

 By default in ruby the convention for requesting the output in a different format is to append `.xml` or `.json` on the end of the url e.g. `/tweets/1.xml`.